Eleven young girls and boys join our Skills and Youth Development Program

 As a purpose-driven professional, Mary is committed to making the world a better place, one girl at a time.
 Her love for nature and music enriches her holistic approach to life and work.

-In her role as a Development Coordinator, Mary oversees communication and events, leveraging her skills to foster community engagement and drive impactful initiatives.
+In her role as an Executive Assistant to the president , Mary oversees communication and events, leveraging her skills to foster community engagement and drive impactful initiatives.
 Her enthusiasm for creating positive change and empowering individuals underscores her commitment to building stronger, more vibrant communities.

 Every moment a child is off the streets and in the classroom is another moment for the Future of Africa.